jacobmoroni/ubuntu_hacks/README.md

   then the rest of the install from the tizen site should work

+  here are a couple other packages that it will prompt you to install if you havent installed them yet.
   `sudo apt install libwebkitgtk-1.0-0 rpm2cpio libsdl1.2debian
 bridge-utils openvpn`